 NO UPDATES TO THE PERFORMANCE MEASURES.
 DOT&rsquos water main work continues in the street.
-DDC reviewed bidders for the construction of the streetscape and streetwall work, received approvals for the selection, and is contracting with a company to do the construction work.
-The streetscape and streetwall work as part of the Fulton Corridor Revitalization Program is planned to start Fall 2009.
-Funds were transferred from this program into the Fulton Street revitalization: Opens Spaces Program.
+DDC did a bid for REI work as it relates to the streetscape work, reviewed bidders, and made a selection.
+A request for LMDC&rsquos approval of the procurement of the contractor will be received next quarter.
+The streetscape and streetwall work as part of the Fulton Corridor Revitalization Program is planned to start Winter 2009-2010.

-This Report Period Cumulative e Actual Total / E xpected Low Mod Total Low Mod Total of Persons benefitting 0 0 0 0/1630 0/2694 0/11086 of Linear miles of Public 0 0 0 0/0 0/0 0/2
+This Report Period Cumulative Actual Total / Expecte Low Mod Total Low Mod Total of Persons benefitting 0 0 0 0/1630 0/2694 0/11086 of Linear miles of Public 0 0 0 0/0 0/0 0/2

-Other Funding Sources Amount

 National Park Service¿s Urban Park and Recreation Recovery Program (UPARR) \$6,000,000.00

-Total Other Funding Sources \$6,000,000.00